Exactly solvable complex PT symmetry potential $A[\mathrm{sech}({\lambda}x) + i\tanh({\lambda}x)]$

 \begin{CJK}{UTF8}{gbsn}

 \begin{flushright} \end{flushright}

-We obtained the bound and scattering solutions of the $\mathcal{PT}$ symmetric potential $V(x)=A[\sech(\lambda x)+i \tanh(\lambda x)]$, and its bound-state energy spectrum does not turn into complex conjugate pairs, i.e. the spontaneous breakdown of $\mathcal{PT}$ symmetry does not occur.
-We found that the reflection coefficients exhibit a handedness effect.
-As the asymptotically non-vanishing imaginary potential component, that the transmission coefficient increases a complex phase factor when the direction of the incoming wave is reversed.
+We obtained the exactly solutions of the $\mathcal{PT}$ symmetric potential $V(x)=A[\sech(\lambda x)+i \tanh(\lambda x)]$, and found this system has no bound-state. which $\mathcal{PT}$ symmetric potential was first studied in this article, and the handedness effect is showed from reflection coefficients.
+As the asymptotically non-vanishing imaginary potential component, when the direction of the incident wave is opposite, that the transmission coefficient will emerge a complex phase factor.

 { Emails: weiyang@glut.edu.cn}